 SNS will process a request from you under this section 4.7 promptly.
 If SNS does not intend to grant your request or not grant it in its entirety, you will be notified of this as well as the reasons for the decision.

-If you are dissatisfied with SNS’ processing of personal data or a decision concerning a request in accordance with section 4.7, you always have the right to contact the Swedish Data Inspection Board to lodge a complaint.
+If you are dissatisfied with SNS’ processing of personal data or a decision concerning a request in accordance with section 4.7, you always have the right to contact the Swedish Authority for Privacy Protection to lodge a complaint.

 You can contact SNS regarding SNS’ personal data processing as described above at:firstname.lastname@example.org.